 - International Commission of Jurists

-We work closely with other networks of national bodies working on human rights throughout Europe in order to share information, ensure complementarity of action and maximise impact.
-As our membership overlaps with those of other networks, we communicate with other networks’ Secretariats to ensure coordination.
+We work closely with other networks of national bodies working on human rights throughout Europe in order to share information, to ensure our actions are complementary, and to maximise impact.
+As our membership overlaps with other networks, we communicate with their secretariats to ensure coordination.

 We collaborate with the following networks: